 The harms of circumcision vastly outweigh the benefits.

-This is a practice we routinely do to infant baby boys that needs to come to an end.
+This practice, routinely done to infant boys without their consent, needs to come to an end.